meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-with-meshstack.md

 To return to this view, you can always press the "Admin Area" button in the top bar.

-If you are npt able to see this screen, you are missing partner rights.
+If you are not able to see this screen, you are missing partner rights.
 This can be fixed by any other partner user.

 ## Step 2: Create your first meshCustomer